 Perfect for relaxing coming from a looooong ride.

 This is our campsite.
 It may look scary but really, it is scary haha.
 The caretaker said it was built during the Japanese regime in Philippines.
-By the way, this is the only house in the island, or maybe within my stretch of view.
+This is the only house in the island, or maybe within my stretch of view.

 The ff morning we went caving to Puting bato where it is said to house a new specie of tarantula as featured in Inquirer.

-📌We had our last island hopping around Anilon.
-We really had a good time there.
-A lovely kind of blue everywhere.
+We had our last island hopping around Anilon.
+We had a good time there as it is a lovely kind of blue everywhere.

 We had unlimited selfies with no one to photobomb us.
 Ok, that was a shallow thought.
 What is deep is EVERYthing you see connects you to nature.
 I’d like to think it raised my naturalistic intellegence by 1, or 0.5 haha.

 So here’s a picture of us having a real good time in Polillo.
 I hope you enjoy the place as much as we did 🙂

 ?
 From Magallanes in EDSA going to Ungos Real port, we rented a van.
 From 12am we arrived in the port at 4:30am.
 We side tripped for food